nusenu/ContactInfo-Information-Sharing-Specification/README.md

 https://example.com
 ```

-### verifymethod
+### proof

 This field is only relevant when the `url` field is set.
 It is ignored when `url` is not set.

 Since the `url` can be set to an arbitrary value - without consent of the entity it points to -
-the `verifymethod` field tells interested parties how to verify the `url` value.
+the `proof` field tells interested parties how they can verify the `url` value.
-The following verification methods are available:
+A relay operator can choose between two options to establish a proof:

 * uri
 * dns-rsa-sha1

-The "uri" method is preferred over "dns-rsa-sha1" because it is easier to setup if a webserver is available and faster when performing verfication.
-Only a single method can be used, they can not be combined.
-All relays in the operator's relay family ([MyFamily](https://2019.www.torproject.org/docs/tor-manual.html.en#MyFamily) setting) MUST have the same `verifymethod` set.
+The "uri" method is preferred over "dns-rsa-sha1" because it is easier to setup if a webserver is available and faster when performing proof verfications.
+Only a single method can be used, proofs can not be combined.
+All relays in the operator's relay family ([MyFamily](https://2019.www.torproject.org/docs/tor-manual.html.en#MyFamily) setting) MUST have the same `proof` value set.

 #### uri